CiscoLives/LTRATO-2001/_sources/tasks/task5/step3.rst.txt

 Step 3: Configure the script and execute
 ########################################

-**Value Proposition:** In this step, we will create a script and execut it, to run the desired tests against the device under test.
+**Value Proposition:** In this step, we will create a script and execute it, to run the desired tests against the device under test.

 #.
 Expand the left-hand navigational panel and scroll down to :guilabel:`Test Cases` and click on the :guilabel:`Test Cases` sub-section.